-Because benefits and claims have become so darn complicated, I advise workers and employees on appeal strategies every type of unemployment claim.
+Because benefits and claims have become so darn complicated, I advise workers and employees on appeal strategies for every type of unemployment claim.

 Unemployment Lawyer Minnesota: Types of Issues

 Sometimes, a person’s case or claim will involve more than one issue.

 - Employment misconduct